University of Mannheim

 Minimum overall GPA 2.75

 Exchange students need to take the majority of courses from the school to which they are coming on exchange.
 However, they can choose 1-2 courses from the university-wide elective courses if places are available: Law, Business Administration, Economics, Social Sciences, Humanities, Business Informatics and Mathematics.
-Students do not need to sign up for most classes beforehand, but can choose their courses upon arrival (except German language and terminology courses offered by the International Office).
+Students can choose their courses upon arrival (except German language and terminology courses offered by the International Office).

 Students register for 24-30 ECTS credits per semester.

-- Courses in English for Spring 2013 (use for orientation for Spring 2014 until full list is published in December 2013)
+- Courses in English for Spring 2018 (use as a guide for Spring 2019 until full list is published in November 2018)

 2 ECTS credits = 1 UMaine credit